Brexit - Filing your form VAT 100 Value Added Tax Return

 - Although outside the parameters set by EU VAT directives, UK is unlikely to discontinue VAT because it is a widely adopted tax in the wider international community - about 160 other countries.

-- Keeping the VAT system is part of Government policy.
+- Keeping the VAT system is part of UK Government policy.

 - UK may break loose of minimum and maximum VAT rates set by EU.